Immunopathology: Types of Immunity

+The Primary Immune Response refers to the first exposure and subsequent response of the immune system to a pathogen.
+During this initial response, the immune system identifies and targets the pathogen through various mechanisms, including the activation of immune cells such as T cells and B cells, which produce antibodies that specifically target the pathogen.
+The Secondary Immune Response occurs upon subsequent encounters with the same pathogen.
+During the Primary Immune Response, memory cells are generated that remember the specific pathogen and how to target it.
+When the same pathogen enters the body again, the memory cells are quickly activated, leading to a faster and more efficacious response compared to the primary immune response.
+This results in more effective elimination of the pathogen.
+Vaccines serve to activate the Primary Immune Response through exposure to weakened or less dangerous antigens, preparing the body's memory cells for the purpose of the immune system being more equipped to handle the equivalent full scale antigen.

+Improper Immune Responses

 When a foreign antigen enters the body, there is either an antigen specific or nonspecific response to it.
 These responses are the immune system fighting off the foreign antigens, whether they are deadly or not.
-Immunopathology could refer to how the foreign antigens cause the immune system to have a response or problems that can arise from an organism's own immune response on itself.
+A possible definition of Immunopathology is how the foreign antigens cause the immune system to have a response or problems that can arise from an organism's own immune response on itself.
 There are certain problems or faults in the immune system that can lead to more serious illness or disease.
 These diseases can come from one of the following problems.
 The first would be Hypersensitivity reactions, where there would be a stronger immune response than normal.
 There are four different types (type one, two, three and four), all with varying types and degrees of an immune response.
 The problems that arise from each type vary from small allergic reactions to more serious illnesses such as tuberculosis or arthritis.
 The second kind of complication in the immune system is Autoimmunity, where the immune system would attack itself rather than the antigen.
 Inflammation is a prime example of autoimmunity, as the immune cells used are self-reactive.
 A few examples of autoimmune diseases are Type 1 diabetes, Addison's disease and Celiac disease.
 The third and final type of complication with the immune system is Immunodeficiency, where the immune system lacks the ability to fight off a certain disease.
 The immune system's ability to combat it is either hindered or completely absent.
 The two types are Primary Immunodeficiency, where the immune system is either missing a key component or does not function properly, and Secondary Immunodeficiency, where disease is obtained from an outside source, like radiation or heat, and therefore cannot function properly.
 Diseases that can cause immunodeficiency include HIV, AIDS and leukemia.